-Machuca movie: Effective coming-of-age drama interweaves Chilean family life with country’s turbulent political realm
+Machuca movie review: Coming-of-age drama interweaves Chilean family life with country’s turbulent political realm

 Set in Santiago around the time of the U.S.-backed military coup that deposed Chile’s popularly elected democratic socialist president Salvador Allende and imposed Augusto Pinochet’s long-lasting, far-right dictatorship, director and co-screenwriter Andrés Wood’s Machuca is a generally well-made and at times moving depiction of a difficult historical period as seen through the eyes of three pre-adolescents from different social classes.